SuliacLEGUILLOU/valentine/README.md

 - Integration testing
 - Basic Vue.js SPA frontend
 - Some documentations
-- Customize error output to make it RESTFull
 - Complete implementation for the JWT security (Key rotation, secondary token)
-- Output format based on request
+- Output format based on request Accept header
+- GZIP response

 ### Current question

+- Does the log writing have to be sync once I use multi-threading
 - Is it possible in Nickel to register a middleware at the top/bottom position in the stack

 ### Bonus/Potential features